epiverse-trace/ColOpenData/README.md

 three categories:

-- **Demographic:** Demographic and Socioeconomic data is taken from the National Population and Housing Census (CNPV) of 2018, the most recent census available to date.
+- **Demographic:** Demographic and Socioeconomic data is taken from the National Population and Dwelling Census (CNPV) of 2018, the most recent census available to date.
 The information is presented as an answer to three questions: How many are we?, Where are we? and How do we live?
 Further information can be consulted [here](https://www.dane.gov.co/index.php/estadisticas-por-tema/demografia-y-poblacion/censo-nacional-de-poblacion-y-vivenda-2018).

 - **Geospatial:** This data is retrieved from the National